CarlosESRosa/Carteira-Virtual/readme.md

 </details>

 <details>
-<summary><strong>Testes</strong></summary><br />
+<summary><strong>Tests</strong></summary><br />

 **Frontend:**
-  - Para rodar os testes do Frontend entre na pasta `./Frontend`, abra um terminal e rode o comando `npm run test`.
+  - To run the Frontend tests, go to the `./Frontend` folder, open a terminal and run the `npm run test` command.
-  - Os testes foram criados com a React Testing Library e Jest
+  - The tests were created with the React Testing Library and Jest

 **Backend (EM construção):**
-  - Para rodar os testes do Backend entre na pasta `./Backend`, abra um terminal e rode o comando `npm run test`.
+  - To run the Backend tests, go to the `./Backend` folder, open a terminal and run the `npm run test` command.
 </details>